-he August in the Great Bear Rainforest Photo Op Photo Tour 2019 is an unforgettable photographic adventure into one of the most breathtaking environments imaginable.
-You will be provided with the opportunity to capture stunning images of spectacular scenery and a diverse array of wildlife.
+Natural Act Images TheiPhotography of Brad Hill he Into the Great Bear Rainforest Instructional Photo Tour 2020 combines a day of professional photography instruction with seven days of photography in one of the most breathtaking environments imaginable.
+You will be provided with the opportunity, the conceptual and creative tools, and the techniques needed to capture stunning images of spectacular scenery and a diverse array of wildlife.
 Our "targeted" subjects will include Grizzly Bears, Black Bears, the rare white Spirit Bear, Humpback Whales, landscapes, and more.
 And, we'll do all this while traveling into the depths of the Great Bear Rainforest aboard a comfortable and spacious 71-foot sailboat, the Ocean Light II.
+Photography Instruction.
+The Instructional Photo Tour begins with a full day of photography instruction.
+The session will be of benefit to all levels of photographers - from enthusiastic novices through to seasoned professionals.
+We will discuss both the technical and creative aspects of wildlife photography as well as the specifics of photographing scenery and wildlife within the Great Bear Rainforest.
+While the instructional material will be agnostic with respect to camera brand and camera style (e.g., point & shoot vs. SLR) it will be assumed that most participants will be bringing either digital SLR's or mirrorless cameras.